Audit logs in Azure Active Directory

 You can also access the audit log through the Microsoft Graph API.

-An audit log has a default list view that shows:
+Audit logs have a default list view that shows:

-- the date and time of the occurrence
+- Date and time of the occurrence

-- the service that logged the occurrence
+- Service that logged the occurrence

 Filtering audit logs

-The Activity filter is based on the category and activity resource type selection you make.
+Activity: Based on the category and activity resource type selection you make.
 You can select a specific activity you want to see or choose all.

 You can get the list of all Audit Activities using the Graph API:

+Date range: Enables to you to define a timeframe for the returned data.
+You can search the last 7 days, 24 hours, or a custom range.
 When you select a custom timeframe, you can configure a start time and an end time.

 You can also choose to download the filtered data, up to 250,000 records, by selecting the Download button.
 You can download the logs in either CSV or JSON format.
 The number of records you can download is constrained by the Azure Active Directory report retention policies.